statiagov/gesmew/guides/content/developer/core/shipments.md

 Gesmew ships with 5 default Calculators:

-* Flat rate (per order)
+* Flat rate (per inspection)
-* Flat rate (per item/product)
+* Flat rate (per item/establishment)
 * Flat percent
 * Flexible rate
 * Price sack

-Flexible rate is defined as a flat rate for the first product, plus a different flat rate for each additional product.
+Flexible rate is defined as a flat rate for the first establishment, plus a different flat rate for each additional establishment.

 You can define your own calculator if you have more complex needs.
 In that case, check out the [Calculators Guide](calculators).